Free Wales Army: Trial and imprisonment

-Details surrounding the alleged deal between Cayo-Evans and Jock Wilson have been widely disputed, with Cayo-Evans claiming that Wilson had threatened him with life imprisonment and the loss of both his Glandenys estate and access to his children if he refused to cooperate.
-One of the officers involved in the Shrewsbury Unit, John Owen Evans, dismissed Cayo-Evans’s claims of coercion, stating that it was well known in police circles that “Cayo and Dennis Coslett would make up stories afterwards."
-Speaking to Wyn Thomas in later life, Coslett said he bore no ill will towards Cayo-Evans for his decision, but described it as “a silly thing to do,” since the authorities now had “all the evidence to commit us to trial.”
+Details surrounding the alleged deal between Cayo-Evans and Jock Wilson have been fiercely disputed, with Cayo-Evans claiming that Wilson had threatened him with life imprisonment and the loss of both his Glandenys estate and access to his children if he refused to cooperate.
+One of the officers involved in the Shrewsbury Unit, Detective Chief Inspector John Owen Evans, dismissed Cayo-Evans’ claims of coercion, stating that it was well known in police circles that “Cayo and Dennis Coslett would make up stories afterwards."
+Evans was regarded as a nemesis by the FWA, and Coslett had previously punched him during an attempted arrest in connection with a separate firearms offence the same year.
+Speaking to the historian Wyn Thomas in later life, Coslett said he bore no ill will towards Cayo-Evans for his decision, but described it as “a silly thing to do,” since the authorities now had “all the evidence to commit us to trial.”
 Following the events of Pembrey and the seizure of the FWA arms cache, Harold Wilson personally advised the Attorney General to reconsider his previous stance on pressing charges against the paramilitary.

-Months later, on 26 February 1969, nine members were arrested in dawn raids and charged with public order offences.
-The trial, in Swansea, lasted 53 days, ending on the day of the investiture.
-On the first day of the trial the defendants were "greeted with an impromptu recital of 'Hen Wlad Fy Nhadau' from the public gallery."
-Almost all of the prosecution's evidence came from journalists who had reported the group's claims.
-John Summers was never called to give evidence, but defence counsel John Gower described him as a shadow hanging over the trial, leaving “a nasty smell” over the proceedings.
-Julian Cayo-Evans, his second-in-command, Dennis Coslett (who refused to speak English throughout the trial), Gethin ap Gruffydd, and three other members were convicted; Cayo-Evans and Coslett spent 15 months in jail.
-Present at the trial was Saunders Lewis, a founding member and former president of Plaid Cymru.
-Lewis had himself been among "the Three" convicted for arson during the Tân yn Llŷn (Fire in Llŷn) protest at Penyberth in 1936, likely explaining his sympathies for the accused.
-Allegedly, Lewis "never forgave" Gwynfor Evans, for refusing to attend the trial or show support for the FWA men.
+Months later, on 26 February 1969, nine members were arrested in dawn raids and charged with a range of public order, firearms and explosives offences.
+Gethin ap Gruffydd later claimed that the authorities had "struck much earlier" than he had anticipated, stating that he had been planning to move FWA and NPF members to safe houses in Scotland prior to any police raid.
+His plan, which was foiled, had been to remain in hiding until nearer the date of the investiture, before returning to Wales to engage in a campaign of disruption.
+Glyn Rowlands, General Secretary of the Patriotic Front, suspected that a major police operation was imminent after officers who stopped him for driving under the influence allowed him to go, reportedly stating that they wanted him "for something bigger".
+In protest at the arrests, Marcus Gale daubed FWA slogans near schools in Llangollen on the evening of 14 March and was subsequently arrested again.
+On 8 July, the Wrexham Leader reported that Gale had pleaded guilty to committing wilful damage and had been sentenced by Llangollen Court to three years' probation and ordered to pay a £25 fine.
+In the period between the arrests and trial, the nine men were held in solitary confinement.
+David John Underhill, also known as "Dafydd y Dug" (lit.
+'Dafydd the duke'), later claimed that the conditions of confinement, including continuous exposure to artificial light, caused permanent visual impairment.